MLP-VectorClub/Winterchilla/CONTRIBUTING.md

 First and foremost, I want to say that for the longest time this project has been maintained by me, and me alone, and as such, I have not been expecting code contributions.
 The site's codebase was originally made publicly available in order to make independent inspection possible, thus allowing the adimn of [MLP-VectorClub](http://mlp-vectorclub.deviantart.com/) take a look inside of the software I offered to make for them.
 When a random person just walks up to the people in charge and says "Hey, here's this thing I made, you should use it" I imagine they'd proceed with caution, and have lots of questions.

-<small>Technically I was already a member of the group before, so I wasn't a complete stranger, so let's imagine one person from a group of 150 classmates (who barely knew each other) handing something to one of 6 teachers.</small>
+<small>Technically I was already a member of the group before, so I wasn't a complete stranger, so let's imagine one person from a group of 400 classmates (who barely knew each other) handing something to one of 6 teachers.</small>

 I wanted to give these people the ability to look into exactly what's happening behind the scenes, and more importantly, that I'm not doing this to steal their password/wipe the group from the space-time continuum/etc. but to help ease the montonous task the group admins were facing, due to both time constraints and the limitations of DeviantArt's platform.

 While this initiative proved to be effective in gaining and solidifying the trust of the group's staff, there was one unintended side-effect.
-Bach when this project started the repository was under my name.
+Back when this project started the repository was under my name.
 Not so long after, I was told that I could move the repository the GitHub organization [PonyDevs](https://github.com/ponydevs) which marked the time when I decided to discourage contributions.

 Joining the team gave the rest of the members the ability to commit straight into my project, and due to the trust I have already built, I did not want people unknown to the admins making changes to the code without prior consultation, and thus, the notice about not expecting contributions was born, along with a permission change in the organization that made me the only one who could directly commit to the repository.
 (This change has since been overridden by GitHub's introduction of organization-wide default permissions, which makes this change irrelevant, and in theory, this is still an issue, however it has not been abused by any organization member so far.)